 Offered annually by TLI Mentors to medical students

-This program, offered for medical students from across the country through the Robert A. Winn Clinical Investigator Pathway Program (WINN CIPP), links students between their 1st and 2nd years of medical school with investigators at TLI who conduct community-participatory research.
-The goal of the WINN CIPP program is to build a pathway of community-oriented clinical trialists of diverse backgrounds who are committed to increasing inclusion, equity, and diversity in the conduct of clinical and translational research.
+The Robert A. Winn Clinical Investigator Pathway Program (WINN CIPP) connects medical students between their first and second years with researchers at TLI working on community-participatory research.
+The program aims to develop a diverse group of community-oriented clinical trialists committed to promoting inclusion, equity, and diversity in clinical and translational research.